top of page

 This guide explains how to fix leaking windows during heavy rain, what causes the problem, and when it’s time for professional repair or replacement.

-Why Is My Window Leaking During Heavy Rain?
+Why Is My Window Leaking When It Rains?

 Many homeowners ask, "Why is my window leaking only when storms hit?"
 The answer is usually wind-driven rain, water pressure, or worn seals that fail during bad weather.